gabrielkuettel/algorand-docs/docs/algokit-utils-py/markdown/index.md

 ## Logging

-AlgoKit has an in-built logging abstraction through the [`AlgoKitLogger`]() class that provides standardized logging capabilities.
+AlgoKit has an in-built logging abstraction through the [`algokit_utils.config.AlgoKitLogger`](autoapi/algokit_utils/config/index.md#algokit_utils.config.AlgoKitLogger) class that provides standardized logging capabilities.
 The logger is accessible through the `config.logger` property and provides various logging levels.

 Each method supports optional suppression of output using the `suppress_log` parameter.